Atelier Sophie 2: The Alchemist of the Mysterious Dream

 is a 2022 Japanese role-playing video game developed by Gust.
 It was released in February 2022 for Microsoft Windows (via Steam), Nintendo Switch, and PlayStation 4.
-It is the 23rd game in the Atelier series and the 4th game in its Mysterious subseries.
-It is a direct sequel to the first Mysterious game, Atelier Sophie: The Alchemist of the Mysterious Book, and takes place before the second, Atelier Firis: The Alchemist and the Mysterious Journey, and contains prequel elements due to the nature of the game's isekai setting.
-It's also the second game of the series with a returning protagonist, after Atelier Ryza 2: Lost Legends & the Secret Fairy.
+It is the 23rd game in the Atelier series and the fourth game in its Mysterious subseries, while chronologically set between the events of Atelier Sophie: The Alchemist of the Mysterious Book and Atelier Firis: The Alchemist and the Mysterious Journey.
+It is also the second game of the series with a returning protagonist, after Atelier Ryza 2: Lost Legends & the Secret Fairy.